-Regenerative agriculture or carbon farming is an approach which focuses on improving and revitalizing soil health by restoring the soil’s carbon content.
+Regenerative agriculture or carbon farming is an approach which focuses on improving and revitalizing soil health by restoring the soil’s carbon content and supporting the soil’s essential microbiology.
+Healthy soil equals a healthy human microbiome and a healthy planet.

 Regenerative agricultural practices include: